101 Unhealthiest Habits on the Planet

 The Remedy Rx: The Skin Care Foundation recommends applying sunscreen that's at least 15 SPF, which will protect you against potentially cancer-causing UVB rays.

 Heartburn, or acid reflux—in which stomach acid backs up into the esophagus, causing burning or pain the chest or throat—has a starring role in a number of commercials for over-the-counter medications.
 But if you experience heartburn regularly, it's not a good idea to keep popping antacids.
 It could be a medical condition that needs a doctor's attention.
 Over time, stomach acid can damage the sensitive tissue of the esophagus, leading to a precancerous condition called Barrett's esophagus.
 That could develop into esophageal cancer, a particularly deadly form of the disease.

-Recommendation: If you suffer from regular heartburn, talk to your doctor about it.
+The Remedy Rx: If you suffer from regular heartburn, talk to your doctor about it.
 He or she might recommend a prescription, lifestyle changes or further testing.

 You're Skipping An Annual Eye Exam

 If—knock wood—your vision is good, or you already have an eyeglass prescription, it might not occur to you to get an annual eye exam.
 You still should.
 Your eyes can harbor signs of various chronic diseases, which a trained eye doctor can spot, enabling you to get early treatment.
 "There are certain eye conditions like glaucoma which are considered to be 'silent killers' of vision," says Dr. Mesheca C. Bunyon, an optometrist in Camp Springs, Maryland.
 "Additionally, an eye care provider can detect bleeding and swelling of the retina, the lining inside of the eye, as it relates to diabetes, hypertension and other systemic diseases."

 The Remedy Rx: Book an annual eye exam with a licensed optometrist once a year.